Sab0tag3d/Jesus-s-domains-enumeration/README.md

 > **Warning**: it could be illegal in some countries

 ### Reverse DNS sweeping
-Start with main domain here: [Hurricane Electric BGP Toolkit](https://bgp.he.net/) and check every AS with this [tool](https://github.com/jnyryan/reverse-dns-sweep).
+Start with main domain here: [BGP Toolkit](https://bgp.he.net/) and check every AS with [reverse-dns-sweep tool](https://github.com/jnyryan/reverse-dns-sweep).

 > It could be usefull for big organizations, in common case you will find all mail servers.